 We consider a shape-attribute pair (s, c) for colored shapes but do not specify any specific representation for the color other than that is always a single color value.
 This 'single' value could be a number expressing a gray scale, a triple of numbers specifying a color in an RGB or HSV color space, or a label specifying a color name.
-We consider colored shapes as members of the algebra $U{ij} \land C$ , with C an algebra for colors, and adopt the ternary conditional operator ('?:') to specify the interaction of two colors in the context of the operators of product and difference.
-The "opaque" behavior for colored shapes can be expressed as follows (Table 3):
+We consider colored shapes as members of the algebra $U{ij} \wedge C$, with C an algebra for colors, and adopt the ternary conditional operator ('?:') to specify the interaction of two colors in the context of the operators of product and difference.
+The "opaque" behavior for colored shapes can be expressed as follows (Table 3): $$(x: (s, c)), (y: (s', c')) \in (U{ij} \wedge C) \Rightarrow$$ $$x + y: m(e_w(s - s', c), \{e_w(s', c')\})$$ $$x - y: m(e_w(s - s', c), \{e_w(s \cdot s', (c == c'?
+0: c)\})$$ $$x \cdot y: e_w(s \cdot s', (c == c'? c: 0))$$ $$x \le y \Leftrightarrow s \le s' \wedge c = c'$$ (10) Knight [17] generalizes the opaque behavior described above through rankings.

-$$(x:(s,c)), (y:(s',c')) \in (U{ij}^{\wedge}C) \Rightarrow$$

-$x+y: m(e_w(s-s',c), \{e_w(s',c')\})$

-$$x - y : m(e_w(s - s', c), \{e_w(s \cdot s', (c == c'?
-0 : c))\})$$

-$$x \cdot y : e_w(s \cdot s', (c == c'? c : 0))$$

-$$x \le y \Leftrightarrow s \le s' \land c = c'$$ (10)

-Knight [17] generalizes the opaque behavior described above through rankings.
 When two overlapping shapes, each with a different color, combine, the colors interact in accordance to their ranking.
 Either one color is ranked higher and covers the other color, or both colors rank equally and these may be replaced by any other color.
 Note that the ranking of two colors can be specified to be dependent on the ordering of the colors.
 This is the case for an "opaque" behavior where any color ranks higher than any other color, in that order if the first color is being added to the second color.
-If two overlapping shapes share the same color, this color can be replaced by another one, by virtue of the fact that both colors - being the same - rank equally.
+If two overlapping shapes share the same color, this color can be replaced by another one, by virtue of the fact that both colors-being the same-rank equally.
 Knight [17] refers to the replacement of two colors by another one as the "blending" of the colors and offers an example with colors interpreted as materials, e.g., aluminum and wood.
-In line with this naming of colors - or materials -, here, we consider colors as an enumeration accompanied by a matrix that specifies for each pair of enumerated values their ranking, or rather the value resulting from a combining of both values.
-For example, Table 4 illustrates the ranking matrix for the opaque ranking considered above for two enumerated colors, "black" and "white" (see also, [2]); Table 5 illustrates the

-Ranking matrix for the o paque ranking o f "black" a nd "white".
+In line with this naming of colors-or materials-, here, we consider colors as an enumeration accompanied by a matrix that specifies for each pair of enumerated values their ranking, or rather the value resulting from a combining of both values.
+For example, Table 4 illustrates the ranking matrix for the opaque ranking considered above for two enumerated colors, "black" and "white" (see also, [2]); Table 5 illustrates the ranking matrix for one of the material ranking examples presented by Knight [17].
+Note that Knight [17] only identifies the ranking in the case of equal materials, as other cases do not arise in her derivations.
+The matrix in Table 4 has been completed for unequal materials.
+Table 4: Ranking matrix for the opaque ranking of "black" and "white". $x \setminus y$ black white black black white white black white Table 5: Ranking matrix example for material ranking [17].